mikeroyal/DevOps-Tools-Guide/README.md

 [Bamboo](https://www.atlassian.com/software/bamboo) is a continuous integration (CI) server that can be used to automate the release management for a software application, creating a continuous delivery pipeline.

 [Codecov](https://codecov.io/) is the leading, dedicated code coverage solution.
 It provides highly integrated tools to group, merge, archive and compare coverage reports.
 Whether your team is comparing changes in a pull request or reviewing a single commit, Codecov will improve the code review workflow and quality.

+[Netdata](https://github.com/netdata/netdata) is high-fidelity infrastructure monitoring and troubleshooting, real-time monitoring Agent collects thousands of metrics from systems, hardware, containers, and applications with zero configuration.
+It runs permanently on all your physical/virtual servers, containers, cloud deployments, and edge/IoT devices, and is perfectly safe to install on your systems mid-incident without any preparation.

 [Drone](https://drone.io/) is a Continuous Delivery system built on container technology.
 Drone uses a simple YAML configuration file, a superset of docker-compose, to define and execute Pipelines inside Docker containers.